 You’ll also need to ensure you’re sheltered from the wind, so do some checks when you arrive on site.
 Most people can withstand cold temperatures on their own but with an added wind chill there’s the potential to do some damage and make it seem as if it’s a lot colder than what it actually is.
 Pack the snow down before you start setting up your camp, and always be mindful of your surroundings during your stay.

 Be Prepared For Anything

-No matter what time of the year you go camping or where you do it, you should never venture out without being prepared or knowing the winter camping tips.
+No matter what time of the year you go camping with your international friends, you should never venture out without being prepared or knowing the winter camping tips.
 There are so many known and unknown dangers in the great outdoors and it would be a shame to put a dampener on a good camping trip just because you weren’t prepared for the worst.